Tazia Akhter

 Tazia Akhter (তাজিয়া আক্তার) (born 12 December 1993) is a Bangladeshi former cricketer who played as an all-rounder.
 She appeared in four One Day Internationals and four Twenty20 Internationals for Bangladesh in 2012 and 2013.
 She played domestic cricket for Khulna Division.

 Early life and background

 Akhter was born on 12 December 1993 in Bangladesh.

 Career

 ODI career

 Akhter made her ODI debut against the South Africa on 6 September 2012.

 T20I career

 Akhter made her T20I debut against South Africa on 11 September 2012.

 Asian Games

-Akhter was a member of the team that won a silver medal in cricket against the China national women's cricket team at the 2010 Asian Games in Guangzhou, China.
+Akhter was a member of the Bangladesh team that won a silver medal in the women's cricket tournament at the 2010 Asian Games in Guangzhou, China.